kryzar/LoLaTeXcv/README.md

 ![`lltxPersonalInfo` displayed](Screenshots/PersonalInfo.png)

-This command should be use one time, and only one.
+This command should be used once, and only once.
 You may now use the other commands and environments!
 Each command or environment begins with the prefix `lltx`.
 They are *all* listed and explained here.
 See [my own CV](exemple.tex) for a real life example.

 ### lltxHistory
 ```latex